Finance & Legal

 Government-Backed Loans and Grants

 Next, we've got government-backed loans and grants, a real game-changer for startups.
+Programs like the British Business Bank and RVO provide favorable terms and non-dilutive grants.
 These options often come with lower interest rates and more favorable terms, perfect for those who meet the criteria.

 Pros: